Eshan21/group-l/README.md

 </details>

 # Purpose
 RiceLab is a project made for people that want to show or see other people's [rice](https://thatnixguy.github.io/posts/ricing/).
 Ricing experts will be able to post their own rice for their environment on the site for other people to use and learn from.
+We welcome experts and beginners alike to join our coummunity and learn for one another's next rice!

 # Install
 To install a pre-built release: